JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 ## Prepare locations for the files to be uploaded

-To make your framework available to be consumed, you will need to upload two files to be available for download, a zip archive of the XCFramework itself and the `Package.swift` file.
+To make your framework available to be consumed, you will need to upload two files:

-The ZIP archive of the XCFramework should be uploaded to a convenient file storage with direct access (for example, S3, GitHub Releases, or a Maven repository).
+* A ZIP archive of the XCFramework itself should be uploaded to a convenient file storage with direct access (for example, S3, GitHub Releases, or a Maven repository).
 Choose the option that is easiest to integrate into your workflow.
+* The `Package.swift` file describing the package needs to be placed in a Git repository.
+You need to decide which repository to use.
+Pros and cons for several options are discussed below.

 ### Options for Package.swift distribution
 The `Package.swift` that describes the Swift Package needs to be placed in a Git repository: